Build Muscle At Home – Your Core

 Alternating Side Plank

-A side plank is done by lying on your side, placing your forearm on the ground perpendicular to your body and twisting your body towards the ground.
-When you have done this, switch round and do it on your other side.
+A side plank is done by lying on your side, placing your forearm on the ground perpendicular to your body, and twisting your body towards the ground.
+When you have done this, switch around and do it on your other side.

 Sets: 4 Reps: 5 on each arm Rest: 30 seconds

 Squats/Alternating Split Squat Jump